 Any response to a petition for special action must be filed in writing within seven business days after service of the petition upon the respondent.
-Any reply to the response must be filed by 1 p.m. on the fifth business day after the response is filed. ("Business days" do not include intermediate Saturdays, Sundays and legal holidays.
+No reply shall be filed unless ordered by the court, and any reply to the response must be filed by 1 p.m. on the day it is due. ("Business days" do not include intermediate Saturdays, Sundays and legal holidays.
 If the last day of the period falls on a Saturday, Sunday or legal holiday, the filing deadline is the next day.)

 C. Stay Requests

 The Court of Appeals generally will not consider granting a stay of a matter in the superior court unless the superior court already has denied a stay request.
 For that reason, a party should not request a stay in the Court of Appeals before first asking for a stay in the superior court.